-Congressman Conor Lamb was sworn in to the United States House of Representatives on January 3, 2019 to represent Pennsylvania's 17th congressional district, which includes parts of Allegheny and Butler Counties, as well as all of Beaver County in southwestern Pennsylvania.
+Congressman Conor Lamb was sworn into the United States House of Representatives on January 5, 2021 to represent Pennsylvania's 17th Congressional District, which includes parts of Allegheny and Butler Counties, as well as all of Beaver County in southwestern Pennsylvania.

-Congressman Lamb previously served as an Assistant U.S. Attorney in the Justice Department's Pittsburgh office.
+Lamb previously served as an Assistant U.S. Attorney in the Justice Department's Pittsburgh office.
 In this position, he prosecuted violent crimes and drug trafficking and helped establish the office as a national leader in the fight against the heroin epidemic.
-Congressman Lamb served on active duty in the U.S. Marine Corps from 2009-2013 and continues to serve as a Major in the U.S. Marine Corps Reserves.
+Lamb served on active duty in the U.S. Marine Corps from 2009-2013 and went on to serve as a Major in the U.S. Marine Corps Reserves.

-Conor Lamb is 34 years old and resides in his home town of Mt.
+Lamb resides in his hometown of Mt.
 Lebanon.
 He is a graduate of Pittsburgh Central Catholic High School (2002) and of the University of Pennsylvania and the University of Pennsylvania Law School (2006, 2009).